 IRG Stand Up Thresholds

 Membership

 The IRG membership is the SRO as Chair, empowered technical experts from each constituency who have sufficient system and design expertise, plus the IPA as an observer.
 Ofgem shall also have the right to attend IRG meetings as an observer.
-IRG members will be on call 24/7.
+The programme will endeavour to convene IRG in working hours.
+There may be exceptional circumstances where out of hours IRG may need to meet.
+The Programme will endeavour to give as much notice as possible to ensure the require representation is available to attend that IRG instance.
 The IRG member representatives are responsible for ensuring suitable service providers (and related parties) are appropriately resourced at the meetings.
 Technical expert representatives will flex depending on the issue, ensuring empowered technical resources are available to input and develop issue resolution.

-Regardless of the issue, central parties and core capability providers (LDSOs) are mandated to attend IRG.
+Regardless of the issue, central parties and core capability providers (LDSOs) must be represented at IRG.
 Depending on the issue, the central party and core capability providers will call on their relevant service providers and impacted parties to attend.

 Other member representatives from other constituencies will be engaged to ensure appropriate technical attendance is present from their system service providers.